BxCppDev/bxdecay0/README.rst

 This release of the BxDecay0 C++  library is extracted from the Bayeux ``genbb_help`` module with some changes from the 2017-03-01 release of the Decay0 program  by Vladimir Tretyak.
 It has then  been updated to the 2018-12-05 release.

 BxDecay0 is  a standalone library  with very few  dependencies (mostly the  GSL_ library  for numerical  integration and  a few  special math functions).
-External random  engines can  be used  through a  simple wrapping interface, particularly the ones provided by the C++ standard ``random`` library can  be used by default.
+External random  engines can  be used  through a  simple wrapping functor interface, particularly the  ones provided by the C++ standard ``random`` library can be  used by default.
 However the user is free to provide its own uniform deviates random generator (based on GSL_, ROOT_ or whatever).

-Versions:
+**Versions:**

 - Prerelease 1.0.0  : mixed port  from Decay0 2017-03-01  and embedded
   decay0 C++ code in Bayeux 3 based on Decay0 2013.